nathanwn/souffle-analyzer/docs/notes.md

 1. Why Python?

-At the time this project was started, the author was the most comfortable with Python and want to embark on a challenge of making the most out of the language.
+When I started the project, I was most most comfortable with Python and wanted to challenge myself to make the most out of the language.

 The original parser is a tree-sitter parser, which allows for implementing the language server in a few other languages.
-The closest contender was Rust.
-It may become a candidate language in case of a rewrite (if there will ever be one).
+The closest contender was Rust, which may become an option for a rewrite (if there will ever be one).

 2. Why may the project be not super active?

-The author of this project no longer work day to day with the Souffle language and it has been hard at times to find motivation maintaining this project.
+I no longer work day to day with the Souffle language.